-In recent years, it seems like the popularity of building more sustainable, nature-friendly yards has only grown.
+In recent years, the popularity of building more sustainable, nature-friendly backyards only seems to have grown.

-But it might feel like an overwhelming task if you have never taken on a project like adding elements that will attract animals or nurturing the growth of vegetables and other plants.
+But it can be an overwhelming task if you've never taken on a project before, such as adding elements that attract animals or tending to the growth of vegetables and other plants.

-This handy guide will give you 12 easy options to get started, so whether you want to create a bee garden, start utilizing solar power, or design a living privacy screen, we have the guidance you need.
+This handy guide gives you 12 easy options to get started, so whether you want to build a bee garden, go solar or design a living privacy screen, we have the guidance you need.

 Let's dive in!

-One of the most environmentally-friendly choices you can make for your backyard is choosing to recycle rather than buy new.
+One of the most environmentally friendly choices you can make for your backyard is to choose to recycle rather than buy new.

-Look around your home or ask family and friends if they have old pots, unused garden tools, bird feeders, unwanted grass clippings, or any other items you might need.
+Look around your home or ask family and friends if they have old pots, unused garden tools, bird feeders, unwanted cut grass or other items you might need.

 You can use recycled materials for almost any backyard project.
 Plant or grass clippings make great natural compost.
 Old rocks and stones can be used for hardscaping.